-Parameter 34: Belt stretch adjustment, range 0 to 99 PROTECTED!
+Parameter 34: belt stretch adjustment, (0 to 99) PROTECTED!

 This parameter is used to correct for stretching in a belt if one is used to couple the motor to the load being moved.
-It is a count of the number of steps of motion that are added to the motor position while it is moving.
+It is a count of the number of steps of motion that are added to the motor position while it is in moving.
 It is always applied in the same direction as the motion.
-Thus, when motion stops, the motor will snap backwards to take the load off the belt.
+Thus, when motion stops, the motor will snap backwards to take the load off of the belt.

-Parameter 35: Dead zone compensation, range 0 to 19 PROTECTED!
+Parameter 35: dead zone compensation, (0 to 19) PROTECTED!

 This parameter is used to compensate for the dead zone in the driver electronics.
-It is normally set to 0.
+It is normally set to 3.

-Parameter 36: Maximum speed, range 0 to 10000 PROTECTED!
+Parameter 36: maximum speed, range 0 to 10000 (0 to 999999x100) PROTECTED!

 This parameter defines the maximum feed rate.
-The value used is (Par 36)\100 in encoder steps/second.
-The highest speed is thus 1000000 steps per second.
+The value used is (par 36)100 in encoder steps/second.
+The highest speed is thus 1,000,000 steps per second.
 It must be less than or equal to Parameter 18.
 If this parameter exceeds Parameter 19, only the smaller number is used.
 See Parameter 19 also.

-Parameter 37: Encoder test window size, range 0 to 999
+Parameter 37: encoder test window size, range 0 to 999